louiswillems/louiswillems.github.io/_posts/2019-05-14-Scatterplot for text data & popularity of news articles.md

 ## 2. NLP with spaCy
 <br>
-For this step you have to ensure that spaCy is installed on your notebook and then you load the german language model.
+For this step you have to ensure that spaCy is installed on your notebook and then you load the german language model. spaCy introduces a novel tokenization algorithm, that gives a better balance between performance, ease of definition, and ease of alignment into the original string.
 <br>

 ```python